 Dr. Gemma Bale

-Dr. Gemma Bale is the Gianna Angelopoulos Lecturer in Medical Therapeutics at the University of Cambridge.
+Dr. Gemma Bale is the Gianna Angelopoulos Assistant Professor of Medical Therapeutics at the Cavendish Laboratory and the Department of Engineering at the University of Cambridge.
 She is also an Honorary Lecturer in Medical Physics at University College London (UCL).
+Her work focuses on developing new, non-invasive brain monitoring techniques for the measurement of cerebral oxygenation and metabolism in areas where traditional brain monitoring isn’t possible.

 Dr. Bale has been awarded The Isambard Kingdom Brunel Award Lecture for Engineering, Technology, and Industry by the British Science Association, as part of its prestigious Award Lectures for 2018.
 She was chosen as one of only six top UK researchers chosen for her pioneering research and her engaging communication skills.
 Other recipients included Brian Cox.